Fancy eating lunch in the finest Elizabethan room in London? Then lunch at Middle Temple is for you.

 Lunch at Middle Temple

+Finally, lunch.
 During law term weekdays, the Middle Temple Hall is a very posh works canteen.
 Members of Middle Temple, who are all barristers and tend to work in the chambers surrounding the hall itself are able to just wander in to eat lunch.
-Members of the public can join them, but we need to book.
-You need to be pretty peckish as £25 is way more than I would usually spend on a quick weekday sandwich.
-If you have time then the three course buffet offers excellent value.
+You and I can join them, but we need to book.
+You could just have soup and a salad but the Carvery and puddings are always very tempting.
+If you lunch on a Friday fish is the star of the menu.
+Dress is formal but not starched, clean neat jeans are allowed but trainers, shorts, T-shirts, ripped or dirty clothing are not.
 Whooshing round on your broomstick and pretending that you are at Hogwarts is not encouraged.

 Middle Temple in the Movies